1-800-758-7571 | Hablamos Español!

 Increased Risk of Accidents

-Untreated sleep apnea commonly associates daytime fatigue with significant issues that it can cause.
+Untreated sleep apnea commonly leads to daytime fatigue, which can cause significant issues.
 For example, the risk of road and workplace accidents may be more likely when a person experiences this fatigue.
 Persistent sleep deprivation and daytime drowsiness can impair judgment, reaction times, and overall cognitive function.
-This places individuals with untreated sleep apnea at a higher risk of motor vehicle accidents.
-Untreated sleep apnea patients are also at a higher risk of occupational mishaps, potentially endangering their own lives and the lives of others.
+This places individuals with untreated sleep apnea at a higher risk of motor vehicle accidents and occupational mishaps.
+This can potentially endanger their own lives and the lives of others.

 Impact on Mental Health

 Sleep apnea can take a toll on mental health as well.
 Chronic sleep disruptions and subsequent daytime fatigue can contribute to mood swings, irritability, anxiety, and even depression.
-Additionally, researchers have linked untreated sleep apnea to an increased risk of developing cognitive decline and neurodegenerative disorders such as Alzheimer’s disease.
+Additionally, untreated sleep apnea increases the risk of developing cognitive decline and neurodegenerative disorders such as Alzheimer’s disease.

 The Importance of Seeking Treatment